knowledge-summary/programming-book-summary/software-engineering-at-google.md

 - Applicability
 - Fidelity - how closely the behaviour of a test double resembles the behaviour of the real implementations

-Although tests were easy to write, they might require constant effort to maintain while rarely finding bugs.
-Many Google engineers avoid mocking frameworks in favor of writing more realistic tests.

 Test doubles often need to be vastly simpler than the real implementations.

 A *seam* is a way to make code testable by allowing the use of test doubles, it makes it possibl to use different dependencies for different systems.